-Mandala drawing is the process of drawing, well, a circle!
+Mandala drawing or mandala painting is the process of drawing or painting, well, a circle that turns into a mandala flower!
 However, this form of art therapy goes far beyond that.
 The key is to let your mind and intentions draw the mandala and to create the patterns that tell your story or feelings – the brain understands patterns!
 Mandala drawing isn’t just about drawing the perfect circle, it’s about creating a deeper connection and understanding of your feelings.

 How to use a mandala in therapy?

 Here are the steps on how to draw a mandala: